kotcharatp/MusicApp-1/README.md

 # Music Visualizer
-The Music Visualizer is based on Python with Qt and sonic-annotator
+The Music Visualizer is based on Python with Qt and sonic-annotator with several dot options
 #####Requirement
   - Python 2.7 or 3.4
   - PyQt4 and pyqtgraph